michaelbeaumont/awesome-leaved/README.md

 This project is incomplete, there are a couple (a lot of) things missing and just as many bugs

-* Display selected containers with styling in tabboxes
+* Configurable tree creation, i.e. tile by default
-* Honor client size minimums
+* Display selected containers with styling in tabboxes (not complete)
 * Allowing changing how nodes are labelled when using swap/focus
 * Add mouse scaling support
 * And more